CFGpp-diffusion/CFGpp/README.md

 python -m examples.inversion --src_prompt "a photography of baby fox" --tgt_prompt "a photography of a goat" --method "ddim_cfg++" --cfg_guidance 0.6
 ```

+## Callback

+We provide callback functionality to monitor intermediate samples during diffusion reverse process.
+For now, the function could be called only at the end of each timestep, for the readability of scripts.

+Currently, we provide two options (default: None).
+- draw_tweedie : save $\hat x_{0|t}$ to workdir
+- draw_noisy : save $x_t$ to workdir

+Note that using callback may take more time due to file save.
+You can refer utils/callback_util.py for details.

 ## Reference
 If you find our method is useful, please cite below or leave a star to this repository.